frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 Like all the fishermen and all the saints who came before us, we have to try and refuse to look at the difficulties.
 There are always difficulties.

 When the fisherman goes out to fish, it may be raining or foggy.
 He might not have the right bait this time, or he might have forgotten to bring something.
-But he doesn\'t just go home because of that.
+But he doesn't just go home because of that.

 He keeps on trying.
 When he goes out on the boat, he uses all the means.
 He leaves no stone unturned to catch those fish.

 If he fails, he thinks about it again.
-He comes back and tries again the next time, because that\'s what it\'s all about.
+He comes back and tries again the next time, because that's what it's all about.
 St. Josemaría used to say, "We have to go after each soul to win it for Christ."

 "Treat them all with affection.
 Drown them all in love for Christ" (*cf*.
 J. Escrivá, The Forge, Point 863).